Lilliputian Hitcher: Production

 The production of "Lilliputian Hitcher" involved other companies outside Gainax, including Studio Deen, Tezuka Productions, and Production I.G.
 At first, Production I.G. was supposed to produce the whole anime, and the company president, Mitsuhisa Ishikawa, was willing to do so; for various reasons, including Mamoru Oshii's apparent refusal, the original plans were changed, so Production I.G. only took care of "Lilliputian Hitcher" and other individual episodes.
 The crew made extensive use of computer graphics throughout Evangelion, but they were all processed in a flat two-dimensional manner, as in the case of computer screens.
 The CGI was used as raw material for the final drawings produced by traditional manual methods, so as to create images that were more accurate than the average level at the time.
-The staff therefore, although the use of computer graphics was difficult and expensive for television animation, made new attempts with technology and experimented with solutions that were innovative during the first Evangelion broadcast.
+The staff, therefore, although the use of computer graphics was difficult and expensive for television animation, made new attempts with technology and experimented with solutions that were innovative during the first Evangelion broadcast.
 The computer-scanned images of the Evangelion pilots' bodies, for example, were retouched with a Macintosh computer by a section of Gainax called Gainax Shop.
 To draw the Nerv's bridge instead, Gainax through a company called General Products made thirty-centimetre paper models and shot them from various angles to represent it more realistically.
 For the appearance of the command centre, the staff also took inspiration from the decks of battleships.
-Koichi Yamadera, Koichi Nagano, Megumi Ogata, Fujiko Takimoto and Megumi Hayashibara played the announcers audible on the command center for "Lilliputian Hitcher".
-Yoko Takahashi, who had already sung the opening theme song, also sang an "Acid Bossa" version of "Fly Me to the Moon" which was later used as the episode's closing theme song.
+Kōichi Yamadera, Kōichi Nagano, Megumi Ogata, Fujiko Takimoto, and Megumi Hayashibara played the announcers audible on the command center for "Lilliputian Hitcher".
+Yōko Takahashi, who had already sung the opening theme song, also sang an "Acid Bossa" version of "Fly Me to the Moon" which was later used as the episode's closing theme song.